-6 December 2019 | Updated 21 December 20236 min read
+6 December 2019 | Updated 19 December 20246 min read

-After all the madness of December and Christmas, a holiday in January is too appealing to ignore.
 You might want to escape to somewhere hot to let your body and mind recharge or enjoy a wintry break in a fascinating European city.

 Whichever island you choose, you can savour the richness of the archipelago’s Portuguese heritage mixed with Creole culture.

 Lanzarote’s lunar landscapes look like something from another planet, its volcanic peaks and solidified lava fields bringing a stark beauty to this Canary Island.
+Even its vineyards are unusual – vines laid out in half-moons on gentle hillsides of black lava soil.

-Elsewhere, stay dry on a tour of the wondrous Timanfaya National Park or discover the legacy of the architect and artist César Manrique, whose former house – located in the north of the island – is a now a captivating museum.
+Elsewhere, stay dry on a tour of the wondrous Timanfaya National Park or discover the legacy of the architect and artist César Manrique, whose former house – located in the north of the island – is now a captivating museum.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.